 The consolidated financial statements of the Company and its subsidiaries (together the "Group") have been prepared in accordance with all applicable Hong Kong Financial Reporting Standards ("HKFRS") issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and the disclosure requirements of Appendix 16 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
-The consolidated financial statements have been prepared under the historical cost convention except that financial assets at fair value through other comprehensive income ("FVOCI") (2017: Available-for-sale financial assets are stated at fair value unless fair value cannot be reliably measured as set out in note 1(e) below), defined benefit plan assets as stated in note 1(m)(i), investment properties as stated in note 1(g) and investments accounted for using the equity method, of which the retained interests are remeasured to the fair value at the date when the Group lost control in the subsidiaries which became investments accounted for using the equity method of the Group, as stated in note 1(c) below.
+The consolidated financial statements have been prepared under the historical cost convention except that financial assets at fair value through other comprehensive income ("FVOCI") as stated in note 1(e)(ii), financial assets at fair value through profit or loss ("FVPL") as stated in note 1(e)(iii), defined benefit plan assets as stated in note 1(m)(i), investment properties as stated in note 1(g) and investments accounted for using the equity method, of which the retained interests are remeasured to the fair value at the date when the Group lost control in the subsidiaries which became investments accounted for using the equity method of the Group, as stated in note 1(c) below.